RetroPie/mame4all-pi/readme.txt

 CONTROLS
 --------

-Controls are currently only available for the keyboard (No joystick support yet).
-These are the standard MAME key definitions as follows (not all MAME keys are supported):
+These are the standard MAME key definitions as follows.
+All MAME keys are also available.
 - Keys LControl, LAlt, Space, LShift are the fire buttons
 - Cursors Keys for up, down, left and right
 - Keys 1 & 2 to start 1 or 2 player games